 - The homeless population is substantially high.
 As nice as the city looks in the tourist spots, there are pockets where you should be a little weary to wander at night.

 - The University of Washington is very highly ranked and the campus is beautiful!

 As you know, I plan all my trips in Excel and like to keep to a schedule.
 I’m not a “let’s wing it” type person.
-The only thing we missed was the Geocaching HQ because when I am traveling with my mom and dad, I have to add extra time to accommodate their pace.
+The only thing we missed was the Geocaching HQ because I am traveling with my mom and dad, I had to add extra time to accommodate their pace.